rpng/R-VIO/README.md

 }
 ```

-This work has been further extended in our *IEEE RA-L* paper, and the proposed [R-VIO2](https://github.com/rpng/R-VIO2) is also open sourced.
+This work has been further extended in our *IEEE RA-L* paper below, and the proposed [R-VIO2](https://github.com/rpng/R-VIO2) is also open sourced.
+- Zheng Huai and Guoquan Huang, **Square-Root Robocentric Visual-Inertial Odometry with Online Spatiotemporal Calibration**, *IEEE Robotics and Automation Letters (RA-L)*, 2022: [download](https://ieeexplore.ieee.org/document/9830847).
 ```
 @article{huai2022square,
   title={Square-root robocentric visual-inertial odometry with online spatiotemporal calibration},